Nicaragua's Ortega nixes early election as crisis solution

 Photo: Alfredo Zuniga, AP

-MANAGUA, Nicaragua (AP) — Nicaraguan President Daniel Ortega is rejecting calls for early elections as a solution to a political crisis in which more than 250 people have been killed amid a heavy-handed crackdown on protests.
+MANAGUA, Nicaragua (AP) — President Daniel Ortega has rejected calls for early elections as a solution to Nicaragua's political crisis, which has seen more than 250 people killed amid a heavy-handed crackdown on protests.

-Ortega said late Saturday that the Central American country's constitution sets the rules and they "cannot be changed overnight."
+Speaking late Saturday in his first public appearance in over a month, Ortega said the Central American country's constitution sets rules that "cannot be changed overnight because of the whim of a group of coup mongers."